 Issaad aims to disentangle the cryptic species complex within the Cernulla virgata group and to infer its invasion pathway.
 The work is done in collaboration with Dr. Eike Neubert from the Natural History Museum in Bern and Eva Knop.

-am doing my MSc thesis on the effect of artificial light at night on
+In my MSc project I investigate the indirect effect of artificial light at night on the pollination of plants during the daytime.

 Géraldine Chavey, MSc student 2018–2019